yuvraj777-cyber/PhishGuard-AI/README.md

-# PhishGuard-AI
+# PhishGuard AI
-Advanced URL Threat & Risk Detection System
+**🚀 Real-Time Phishing Risk Detection Using Heuristics & AI-Ready Architecture**

 📌 Overview
 PhishGuard AI is a real-time phishing detection system that analyzes URLs using heuristic risk scoring and AI-inspired prediction models.
 It provides a dynamic threat score, graphical risk visualization, and detection logs for transparency.